conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 Optional---Building for a different Python version
 ==================================================
-By default, conda build creates packages for the version of Python installed in the root environment.
+By default, conda-build creates packages for the version of Python installed in the root environment.
 To build packages for other versions of Python, you use the ``--python`` flag followed by a version.
 For example, to explicitly build a version of the